Any agency or organisation working with young people can refer to The Amber Project (alternatively, young people can self-refer).

 We offer short, informal workshops which raise awareness of our work.

-We are very excited by our new poetry book, this has been written by the young people at The Amber Project and reflects their thoughts, feelings and experiences (see Publications for more details).
+We are very excited by our poetry book, which has been written by the young people at The Amber Project and reflects their thoughts, feelings and experiences (see Publications

-The project also produces a booklet for young people who self-harm, called 'Louder than Words' .
-This is about to be revised and is not currently available in paper form from the project .
-However, you can still access the old version on-line, just click here. view the booklet online.
+The project also produces a booklet for young people who self-harm, called 'Louder than Words'.
+We are hoping to revise this in the near future, therefore, it is not currently available in hard copy from the project .
+However, you can still access it online.

 If you would like further information about either of the above, please contact us at the office.